Below you will find a detailed list of application steps. It is your responsibility to ensure that your application is submitted before the due date.

 After submitting your application please follow these instructions for submitting a screenshot of your transcript.

-Transfer/First-Year Students: Submit your current course enrollment as found in WebAdvisor.
-Transfer students may submit their previous institution’s transcript, but it is not required.
+First-Year/Transfer Students: Submit your current course enrollment as found in WebAdvisor.
+Transfer students may submit an unofficial transcript from their previous institution.

 Please complete the form digitally, and make an appointment with your Faculty or College Advisor to discuss how the program aligns with your academic goals at Lewis & Clark.